mman9our/To_Do_List/README.md

 # TO DO LIST Example

-simple to do list web using HTML, CSS and JavaScript.
+Simple to do list web using HTML, CSS and JavaScript.

 ---